Realistic Blur Synthesis for Learning Image Deblurring: Related Work

-Recently, real-world blur datasets \cite{jsrim-ECCV2020, Zhong_2020_ECCV,Zhong_2021_arxiv, Zhong_2021_CVPR} have been proposed.
+Recently, real-world blur datasets \cite{jsrim-ECCV2020,Zhong_2020_ECCV,Zhong_2021_arxiv} have been proposed.
 They simultaneously capture a real blurred image and its corresponding sharp image using a dual-camera system.
 Rim \etal~\cite{jsrim-ECCV2020} collected a real-world blur dataset in low-light environments.
-Zhong \etal~\cite{Zhong_2020_ECCV,Zhong_2021_arxiv} proposed the BSD dataset, which provides real blurred video and sharp video pairs.
-The RSCD dataset \cite{Zhong_2021_CVPR} provides real-world blurred video frames with rolling shutter artifacts.
-However, there still exists a generalization problem on other real images due to their limited coverage.
+Zhong \etal~\cite{Zhong_2020_ECCV,Zhong_2021_arxiv} proposed the BSD dataset containing pairs of real blurred and sharp videos.
+However, their performances degrade on other real images captured in different settings due to their limited coverage.

-\paragraph{Real Datasets for Other Image Restoration Tasks} Real datasets have been proposed for other image restoration tasks such as denoising and super-resolution as well.
-RealSR \cite{Cai_2019_ICCV} and SR-RAW \cite{Zhang_2019_CVPR} provide real-world low- and high-resolution images for real-world super-resolution.
-The DND dataset~\cite{Plotz_2017_CVPR} provides 50 pairs of a noise-free and noisy images for benchmarking denoising algorithms.
-Abdelhamed \etal~proposed the SIDD dataset \cite{Abdelhamed_2018_CVPR} with noisy and noise-free images for learning image denoising.